Explosions, but no reported casualties after air raid alerts throughout Ukraine | Law-Order

 Explosions, but no reported casualties after air raid alerts throughout Ukraine

 But there were no reports of strikes on infrastructure or civilian targets and no indications of casualties as the alerts were withdrawn in Kyiv and in central and southern regions.
-Air raid alerts remained in force into the early morning hours of Friday in some eastern regions and throughout western Ukraine.
+Air raid alerts remained in force into the early morning throughout western Ukraine, but only in two regions in the east and Russian-annexed Crimea in the south.

 Air raid alerts sounded throughout Ukraine early on Friday, with some areas later reporting explosions and officials saying anti-aircraft units were in action in several regions.